UsabilityDynamics/upm/readme.md

 Packagist must all loaded into the same directory (usually called Vendor).

 ### NPM
-The Node.js repository is supported inherently since udx is a Node.js module.
+The Node.js repository is supported inherently since upm is a Node.js module.

 ### Git & SVN
-UDX recognizes when working within a Git or SVN repository and will commit code to either one.
+UPM recognizes when working within a Git or SVN repository and will commit code to either one.

 ### Composer
 Composer is a tool for dependency management in PHP that uses Packagist as well as others.